 New Persuasion Research

-Here are three fascinating pieces of persuasion research
+Here are three fascinating pieces of persuasion research you

 Apply all three and you'll watch your wallet get bigger;